 It is an elective for students who wish to further enhance their language skills.
 Much of this course is taught in Spanish.
 Students' use of the language to communicate in the classroom is strongly encouraged.
 The skills of listening, reading, writing and cross cultural understanding are deeply enhanced.
-Students will develop a greater knowledge of and appreciation for the countries of South America through studying art, history, food, culture and current events.
+Students will develop a greater knowledge of and appreciation for Spain through studying art, history, food, culture and current events.

-\Discovering Spain and Discovering South America run on opposite years.
+Discovering Spain and Discovering South America run on opposite years.